adhilkrishnag/flutter_projects/README.md

-# flutter_projects
+# 📱 Flutter Projects

-This repository is a curated collection of Flutter mini-projects, built for learning, experimentation, and showcasing Flutter's versatility.
-Each project contains its own source code and a deployable web build.
+Welcome to my **Flutter Projects Repository** — a curated collection of mini Flutter applications built for learning, experimentation, and portfolio showcasing.
+Each project contains its own **source code** and **web build** for deployment.

+---

+## 🧭 Repository Structure

+Each project in this repository follows the same structure: